Florida Republican party calls on Congressman Radel to resign

 Radel, 37, said last week he will take a leave of absence and donate his salary to charity, after he pleaded guilty in superior court in the District of Columbia to the cocaine possession charge.

-He was sentenced to one year probation for buying 3.5 grams of cocaine in Washington's Dupont Circle neighborhood on October 29 in the presence of an undercover agent.
+He was sentenced to one year probation for buying 3.5 grams of cocaine in Washington's Dupont Circle neighbourhood on October 29 in the presence of an undercover agent.

 Radel was elected to the U.S. House of Representatives last year with backing from the conservative Tea Party movement.
 His district includes the cities of Naples and Cape Coral.